 Employer-Sponsored Retirement Plans

-The maximum amount individuals may contribute in 2023 to an employer-sponsored 401(k) or 403(b) plan via salary deferral increases from $20,500 in 2022 to $22,500 in 2023.
+The maximum amount individuals may contribute to an employer-sponsored 401(k) or 403(b) plan via salary deferral in 2023 increases to $22,500 from $20,500 in 2022.
 Catch-up contributions for employees age 50 and older also increase from $6,500 in 2022 to $7,500 in 2023, allowing those individuals to contribute as much as $30,000 to their qualifying plans in the new year.

 Individual Retirement Accounts (IRAs)

-Similarly, the income phase-out range for taxpayers making contributions to Roth IRAs increases in 2023 to between $138,000 and $153,000 for singles and heads of household, up from between $129,000 and $144,000.
-For married couples filing jointly, the income phase-out range increases to between $218,000 and $228,000, up from between $204,000 and $214,000.
-The phase-out range for a married individual filing a separate return who makes contributions to a Roth IRA is not subject to an annual cost-of-living adjustment and remains between $0 and $10,000.
 If a taxpayer earns too much income to contribute to a Roth IRA in 2023, they may instead contribute to a traditional IRA and later convert that account to a Roth for the benefit of tax-free distributions after reaching age 59½, provided they own the Roth IRA for a minimum of five years.
 While this “back-door IRA” remains legal under current tax law, it is subject to change based on future legislation and modifications to the tax code.

-The deadline for making an annual contribution to a traditional IRA or a Roth IRA is the federal tax-filing deadline.
+The deadline for making an annual contribution to a traditional IRA or a Roth IRA is the federal tax filing deadline.
 Therefore, barring any postponements to the filing deadline, taxpayers have until April 15, 2024, to make their 2023 IRA contributions.
-This additional time allows individuals to assess their tax liabilities at the end of the year and determine whether it is more beneficial to claim the deduction for that year by contributing to a traditional IRA or paying taxes now on contributions to a Roth IRA, for which future withdrawals in retirement will be tax free.
+This additional time allows individuals to assess their tax liabilities at the end of the year and determine whether it is more beneficial to claim the deduction for that year by contributing to a traditional IRA or paying taxes now on contributions to a Roth IRA, for which future withdrawals in retirement will be tax-free.

-Provenance Wealth Advisors (PWA), 515 E. Las Olas Blvd., Ft.
+Provenance Wealth Advisors (PWA), 200 E. Las Olas Blvd., 19th Floor, Ft.
 Lauderdale, FL 33301 (954) 712-8888.

 This material is being provided for information purposes only and is not a complete description, nor is it a recommendation.
-Any opinions are those of PWA and not necessarily those of Raymond James.
-You should discuss any tax or legal matters with the appropriate professional.
-The information contained in this report has been obtained from sources considered to be reliable, but Raymond James does not guarantee that the foregoing material is accurate or complete.
+The information has been obtained from sources considered to be reliable, but we do not guarantee that the foregoing material is accurate or complete.
+There is no guarantee that these statements, opinions or forecasts provided herein will prove to be correct.

 To learn more about Provenance Wealth Advisors financial planning services click here or contact us at info@provwealth.com